manifold-systems/manifold/docs/articles/mars_climate_orbiter.md

-# Type-safe, Error-proof Unit Expressions for Java (and you)
+# Type-safe Unit Expressions for Java (and you)

->The famous unit error involving NASA's Mars Climate Orbiter provides a sobering reminder that units of measure are
+>Units of measure are often overlooked in the context of type-safety.
+We need look no further than the infamous unit
->often overlooked in the context of type-safety.
-Although the mishap did not involve Java, we can use it to illustrate
+>error involving NASA's Mars Climate Orbiter to illustrate why type-safety around units matters.
+Here we model the failure
->how a Java API can be vulnerable in its use of physical quantities and how the [Manifold framework](https://github.com/manifold-systems/manifold)
+>in simple terms to show how a Java API can be vulnerable in its use of physical quantities.
+This article briefly
->can be used toward a general solution.
-In particular, this article briefly demonstrates how Manifold's [operator overlaoding](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-ext#operator-overloading)
+>demonstrates how the Manifold framework's [extension](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-ext#operator-overloading)
 >and [science](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-science)
->libraries can be used to introduce type-safe units and quantities into your code.
+>libraries can be applied toward a general solution using type-safe units and quantities.

 <p><img src="http://manifold.systems/images/m98-14-stg3ign.jpg" alt="echo method" width="60%" height="60%"/></p>